18F/us-federal-holidays/README.md

 ### Usage

 To get a list of all US federal holidays in a given year, use the `allForYear` method.
-If no `start` or `end` is passed in, uses the current year.
+If no year is passed in, uses the current year.

 ```javascript
 const fedHolidays = require('@18f/us-federal-holidays');